Frequently Asked Questions

 Alumnae relatives include mothers, grandmothers, aunts, cousins, or sisters.

-Top states represented: California, Massachusetts, Texas, New Jersey, New York
+Top states represented: California, Massachusetts, New York, Texas, New Jersey

-Top countries of citizenship represented: China, India, Canada, Singapore, South Korea
+Top countries of citizenship represented: China, Canada, South Korea, India, Mexico

 Can I apply to Wellesley?